Gulf Shores vacation rentals

-Book beachfront vacation rental condos, apartments, and more on Airbnb
+Book unique condos, vacation rentals, and more on Airbnb

-Guests agree: these stays are highly rated for location, cleanliness, and more.
+Guests agree: these vacation rentals are highly rated for location, cleanliness, and more.

 Yes, Alabama has beaches — great ones, with turquoise waters and sand as white and fine as powdered sugar.
 Together with nearby Orange Beach, Gulf Shores Beach is one of the top beach vacation destinations on Alabama’s Gulf Coast.
 Situated on a skinny peninsula between Pensacola, Florida, and Mobile Bay, this Gulf-front getaway attracts spring breakers, families, and couples looking to splash in the bathtub-warm waters of the Gulf of Mexico.
 With a skyline defined by high-rise hotels and resorts, the area has plenty of historical and natural attractions, too, including bird sanctuaries, bike trails, and Fort Morgan, a military fortification that dates back to the War of 1812.
 When sightseeing is done, indulge in fresh Gulf seafood from a beachfront bar and grill, or book a fishing charter to catch your own.

 How do I get around Gulf Shores?

 Gulf Shores is served by two airports, the Mobile Regional Airport (MOB), a 90-minute drive northwest, and the larger Pensacola International (PNS), an hour’s drive east.
 Most major airlines serve both airports, but you’re likely to find better deals from a greater variety of destinations when flying into Pensacola.
 When you land, you’ll want to rent a car; the region is a bit too spread out to traverse on foot.
 But if you can get your hands on a bike, you’ll have plenty of trails to explore during your stay.

 When is the best time to stay in a vacation rental in Gulf Shores?